 One of the things that I like about the X100V for this assignment is that I can switch back and forth between the optical viewfinder and the EVF.
 It's easier to compose with the optical when the R72 filter is attached.

 Look for scenes where infrared shines.
-Plant foliage against a blue sky with puffy clouds are great.
-But I also like buildings with landscape, streets, paths, and anything that gives me the contrast that I want.
-It's whole new world.
+Plant foliage against a blue sky with puffy clouds is great.
+But I also like buildings with landscapes, streets, paths, and anything that gives me the contrast that I want.
+It's a whole new world.

 There is so much more to infrared photography, including working at different parts of the spectrum with cameras that have been modified.
 But you don't need that to get started.
 If you like what you get with the R72, then you can continue your journey with additional gear.